White Stork Synagogue: History

 During the Kristallnacht the interior of the building was destroyed by the Sturmabteilung who also tore up the Torah scrolls.
 On the same night, the New Synagogue, which served the city's Liberal community was burned to the ground by the Nazi paramilitary groups.
 The White Stork synagogue, which at the time served Conservative Jews escaped that fate, because it was located close to other buildings and the participants in the pogrom were concerned that any fire would spread to non-Jewish structures.

 The synagogue was renovated by the city's Jewish community and became a place of worship for Jews of all sects until 1943.
 In that year, the Nazis took over the building and turned it into a warehouse for stolen Jewish property.
 The city's Jewish inhabitants were rounded up and sent to death camps, with the synagogue's courtyard serving as a collection point, in the same way as Umschlagplatz in Warsaw.

 After the war, the city's Polish authorities turned over the building to the new Jewish community in the city.
 It functioned as both a community center and a place of worship, despite underfunding, the emigration of Wroclaw's Jews abroad, and repeated vandalism by so-called "unknown perpetrators" ("nieznani sprawcy" a Communist era Polish code word for individuals committing crimes on behalf of the secret communist police).
 After the 1968 Polish political crisis, which saw a Communist-sponsored anti-Semitic campaign, most of the city's Jews left Poland and shortly thereafter, religious ceremonies in the synagogue were suspended.

 The synagogue was in use until 1974, when the authorities expropriated it and gave it to the University of Wrocław, which used it as a library.
 In 1989, the university transferred the building to the Musical Academy.
 It was purchased by a private firm in 1995.

+Restoration

 It was subsequently returned to the Jewish community and was under renovation for over a decade.
 The renovations were completed and the synagogue rededicated in 2010.
-There are plans for the synagogue to be used as a Jewish Museum.
+There are plans for the synagogue to be used as a Jewish museum.

+In 2008, the 14th Dalai Lama visited the synagogue.

-On October 11, 2012, during the local gay rights parade, a small window of the synagogue was broken with a stone thrown by an unidentified vandal believed to have belonged to an anti-gay sympathizers of the right-wing Polish popular revival protesting on the sidelines.
+On October 11, 2012, during the local Pride parade, a small window of the synagogue was broken with a stone thrown by an unidentified vandal believed to have belonged to anti-gay sympathizers of the far-right National Revival that were protesting on the sidelines.
 Police analyzed the video, but no arrest was made.
-The incident was assessed by authorities as simple act of vandalism.
+Authorities assessed the incident as a simple act of vandalism.

 In 2014, it celebrated its first ordination of four Reform rabbis and three Reform cantors since the Second World War.
 The German Foreign Minister attended the ceremony.